lulzzz/datalayer/docs/docs/helm-charts/index.md

 ```
 helm install \
-  --set hdfsK8s.useConfigMap=true,hdfsK8s.configMapName=hdfs-k8s-hdfs-k8s \
+  --set hdfsK8s.useConfigMap=true,hdfsK8s.configMapName=hdfs-k8s-hdfs-k8s,zeppelin.imagePullPolicy=IfNotPresent \
   zeppelin-k8s \
   -n zeppelin-k8s
 ```

-This will take some take to start as we are pulling `Always` the docker image to ensure you have the latest fresh version.
+You can set `zeppelin.imagePullPolicy=Always`, to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).

 Test the correct configuration of Hadoop: